spaskol/dobarbobar/01-set-git.md

 remote: Support for password authentication was removed on August 13, 2021.
 remote: Please see https://docs.github.com/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls for information on currently recommended modes of authentication.
 ```
-So I have decided to use SSH key as authentification to train it.
+So I have decided to use SSH key as authentification to study it.

 1. Generate SSH key on the local machine